 See?
 Easy.
 Now, you might play around with these modes and see what you find useful.

-In pop music, Mixolydian is the most common of the modes.
-Here’s a famous example of Mixolydian: Madonna’s “Express Yourself.”
+In pop and rock, Mixolydian is the most common of the modes — it feels quite at home in pop music.
+Here’s a famous example of Mixolydian: Lorde’s “Royals.”

 The other modes are less common in pop music – they feel irregular, and they point our ears in directions that, at least at first, seem odd.